Black artists music wouldn't be the same without

 - Who he inspired: Jeff Beck, Prince, John Mayer, Kirk Hammett, Isley Brothers

 Jimi Hendrix grew up listening to Buddy Guy, Muddy Waters, and jazz music, all of which are audible in his early recordings.
-In addition to being one of the greatest guitar players to ever live, he was also one of the greatest performers.
-Hendrix was notorious for playing guitar with his teeth, setting instruments on fire, and smashing them on stage.
+In addition to being one of the greatest guitar players ever to live, Hendrix was also one of the greatest performers.
+He was notorious for playing guitar with his teeth, setting instruments on fire, and smashing them on stage.
 He took chances with music no one had taken before and paved the way for future innovators like Prince.

 - Born: Feb.
 6, 1945